Configuring Siebel Business Applications > About Business Components, Fields, Joins, and Links > About Joins >

-- Use a join only if it gets no records or only one record.
-For example, use a join to get the primary account for an opportunity.
+- Only use a join if the join retrieves no records or only one record.
+For example, use a join to retrieve the primary Account for an Opportunity.

-- Create a join only if the business component does not already include a join to a table that includes the data you require, and only if a foreign key value exists between the base table of the business component and the joined table.
+- Only create a join if the business component does not already include a join to a specific table that includes the data you require, and if a foreign key value exists between the base table of the business component and the joined table.

-- Create a join only if Siebel CRM stores the foreign key value in a field that is not already defined as a source in a predefined join.
+- Only create a join if the foreign key value is stored in a field that is not already defined as a source in a predefined join.

 - Make sure the Alias property of the join is unique even though the destination table is the same.
 Do not use the table name as the Alias name, even though this is common in the predefined Siebel repository.
 An implicit join uses the table name as the Alias to make sure that the name of the explicit join is not used.
 To make sure that no conflict exists, you must always create a unique alias name for the join.

-Guidelines for Creating Joins With a Party Table
+Guidelines for Creating a Join That Does or Does Not Involve a Party Table

-If you create a join that does or does not involve a party table, then use the following guidelines:
+If you create a join that does or does not involve a party table, the use the following guidelines:

 - If you bring party data to a party business component, then use the appropriate explicit join.